-We have created an independent commission to understand the causes of poverty and inequality in Enfield and to find local solutions.
+In summer 2019, we created an independent commission to understand the causes of poverty and inequality in Enfield and to find local solutions.
 This is a priority for us, as we know many people are managing the effects of poverty in their daily lives.

-We will engage with residents and organisations through meetings, events, focus groups and interviews.
+During the rest of the year, the commission reviewed data and engaged with residents and organisations through meetings, events, focus groups and interviews.

 The commission will be chaired by Baroness Tyler of Enfield and a panel of ten commissioners with a broad range of experience and expertise:

 The commission will be supported by the Smith Institute, an independent think tank.